Z0eDu/3400-group6/lab2/README.md

 <img src = "https://docs.google.com/uc?id=0B4-ue266N8b0LVRKV1k4MWE3Mms"><img src = "https://docs.google.com/uc?id=0B4-ue266N8b0S0RjRDdyYXFlemM">

-We found the spike were between bins 20 and 22, which would be frequencies 625 and 687.5.
-We changed our code so that we would keep track if we are hearing a tone in that range.
+We found the spikes were centered around bin 21 for the 660 Hz tone.
+Using the equation bin = frequency * bins / sampling frequency, we could see that tones at 585 Hz and 735 Hz would end up in bins 18-19 and bins 23-24, respectively.
+This separation between bins was enough to discern a 660 Hz tone from these two frequencies, so we changed our code so that we would keep track if we are hearing a tone in that range.
 We estimated the tone should occur for 15 data collection and FFT cycles before the robot started moving.
 In this case we just lit up the LED on the Arduino.

 <iframe src="https://drive.google.com/file/d/0B4-ue266N8b0TWV5cG9sXzRNX0U/preview" width="640" height="480"></iframe>